Kunvald: History

 The first written mention of Kunvald is from 1363.
 It was founded in the second half of the 13th century.

-The Moravian Church was founded in Kunvald in "Na Sboru" House in 1457, when followers of the martyred Jan Hus found refuge on the estate of King George of Poděbrady.
+The Moravian Church was founded in Kunvald in "Na Sboru" House in 1457, when followers of the reformator Gregory the Patriarch found refuge on the estate of King George of Poděbrady.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 "Na Sboru" House is open to the public and contains an exposition on the history of the Moravian Church (Unity of the Brethren).
 Other memorable places, reminiscent of the work of the Moravian Church, are the Brethren Linden, which was planted here by members before leaving their homeland; a place called Jordán, where there used to be a well where the new members were baptized; a praying mine where the brothers hid and gathered for worship in times of oppression; a monument to John Amos Comenius from 1910, which stands in the original burial ground; and a smithy, from which the first bishop of the Unity allegedly came.